fabiorino/crelly-slider/readme.txt

 3. Unlimited sliders

 == Changelog ==

+= 0.8.1 =
+* Fixed: padding broken in IE8
+* Fixed: background images with a long name were not stored correctly into the database

 = 0.8.0 =
 * Changed: by default, elements out animations start before the slide out animation.
 In this way, they result more visible, therefore better than before.
 The option is customizable for each element